-If you are looking to reduce the fat in your diet, these ideas will help you to be more aware of the foods you are choosing and the quantities that you consume.
+If you are looking at ways of cutting calories quickly, the ideas above will help you to be more aware of the foods you are choosing and the quantities that you consume.

 You can listen to the audio at this link

 - Burke, L. Deakin, V (2005) Clinical Sports Nutrition (2nd Ed.)
 McGraw-Hill